The Frogs (band): Grunge and success: 1990–2000

 In 1991, the Frogs produced a new album titled Racially Yours, which included songs sung from the point of view of both blacks and whites who find themselves in various race-related situations and predicaments.
 The lyrics were equally serious and satirical.
 The Frogs' label Homestead was unwilling to release the album (although the album was distributed freely by fans through bootlegs).
 It was eventually released in 2000 by the Four Alarm label.
 The Frogs' further plans for a live album went unfulfilled, as labels they pursued all seemed to be suffering through bankruptcy and management problems.
 Jay Tiller left the band in 1992, to be replaced by Damian Strigens, although there were several substitutes in the meantime, including such notables as Eddie Roeser from Urge Overkill and Kelley Deal from the Breeders.

 In 1994, the Frogs followed Gerard Cosloy to a new label, Matador Records, releasing two singles.
 They also recorded the EP Starjob, produced by Billy Corgan (who used the pseudonym Johnny Goat); however, the EP wouldn't be released until 1997.

 In 1996, Matador released an album of old home-recorded and improvised Frogs material called My Daughter the Broad.
 It became a fan favorite of the band's material.

 In 1997, Starjob was finally released, by Scratchie Records, but the EP almost immediately went out of print when it failed to sell enough units to satisfy the label.
 Starjob contains well-produced studio tracks, including "Lord Grunge" and one of the most well known Frogs songs, "I Only Play 4 Money."

 In 1999, the Frogs covered "Vacation" by the Go-Go's for a tribute album.
 In that same year, the Four Alarm label issued another LP of the Frogs' old home-recorded and improvised material, called Bananimals.
 To support these two releases, the Frogs played in Canada for the first time.
 However, they were stopped at Canadian Customs as officials seized all of their merchandise, declaring it "pornographic."
 The Frogs had to play their Canadian shows without any merchandise to sell.

-The Frogs, through their unique sense of humor, have gained a small but very devoted fan base.
+The Frogs have gained a small but very devoted fan base.
 Although critics have attacked the Frogs for poor taste, well-known bands and performers have come to their defense.